-23 Hipster Baby Name Ideas From The Dictionary of Medieval Names
+23 Hipster Baby Name Ideas From the Dictionary of Medieval Names

 Looking for a unique name with some historical cachet?
 The Dictionary of Medieval Names from European Sources is the place to go.
 It is a hefty work of scholarship that “aims to contain all given (fore, Christian) names recorded in European sources written between 500 and 1600, less the names of historical/non-contemporary people and names occurring only in fictional literature or poetry.”

+The dictionary so far has over 1000 names, documented with citations and etymologies.
 Here are 23 medieval names that would make great hipster baby names today.

 1. Osgyth